Skip to main content

 See example PR here

-1. Add the format to this list and to this list
+1. Add the format to allowed document types list.

-You'll need to generate your own UUIDs for the content_id and signup_content_id fields:
+You'll need to generate your own UUIDs for the content_id (of the finder), and the signup_content_id fields:

 $ irb